 If there are roaming users in the organization, visit the following Microsoft website:

 RecommendationsMicrosoft recommends the following solutions.
-The first three should be used in instead of .pst files over a LAN or WAN.
-The fourth describes an option for using networked .pst files, but only when Outlook 2010 or Outlook 2013 is hosted remotely on a Windows Server 2008 R2 or later Remote Desktop Session Host.
+The first three should be used instead of .pst files over a LAN or WAN.
+The fourth describes an option for using networked .pst files, but only when Outlook 2010 or later versions are hosted remotely on a Windows Server 2008 R2 or later Remote Desktop Session Host.

-Exchange Server 2010 and Exchange Server 2013 Personal Archive mailboxPersonal Archives help you regain control of your organization's messaging data by eliminating the need for personal store (.pst) files and allowing users to store messages in a Personal Archive mailbox accessible in Microsoft Outlook 2013, Microsoft Outlook 2010, Microsoft Outlook 2007, and Microsoft Office Outlook Web App.
+Exchange Server 2010 and Exchange Server 2013 Personal Archive mailboxPersonal Archives help you regain control of your organization's messaging data by eliminating the need for personal store (.pst) files and allowing users to store messages in a Personal Archive mailbox accessible in Microsoft Outlook 2007 or later versions, and Microsoft Office Outlook Web App.